Click the + buttons below to learn more.

 King County has designated several species as species of local importance that may appear including red-tailed hawk, osprey, great blue heron, band-tailed pigeon, harlequin duck, northern goshawk, merlin, peregrine falcon, Vaux’s swift, pileated woodpecker, olive-sided flycatcher and purple martin.

-The photos below were taken by a local resident on Wayne Golf Course.
 Winter and spring are prime times for bird watching on the Sammamish.
 Canada geese and mallard ducks are regular inhabitants.
 In winter, cormorants, mergansers, and widgeons can be spotted.
-A pair of bald eagles raises offspring every year in a tree on Riverbend Drive and feeds from the Wayne back nine area.
+A pair of bald eagles raises offspring every year in a tree on NE Riverbend Drive and feeds from the area known formerly as the Wayne back nine.
 Herons feed in the river all year-round.
 These animals are directly affected by water quality and the amount of food available.

 Commitment of improving the water quality and riparian zones along the Sammamish River Corridor could inspire and encourage other cities on the river to follow suit.
 We have a wonderful opportunity to restore the ecology of the area and establish Bothell as a regional leader in stewardship of the Sammamish River.

 Bothell has a shortfall of 675.5 acres of core park land to meet the recommended national standards, according to the 2014 Parks and Recreation Guidelines (Parks, Recreation & Open Space Action Program January 24 2014).
 Not only has the city’s population increased from 30,609 to 40,500 (32 percent) in just eight years, but Washington state’s population is expected to increase 24 percent by the year 2040.
 Finding ways to interact with nature will become more and more challenging for urbanites, and wildlife will be put at even greater risk by loss and fragmentation of critical habitat.
 We have an opportunity right now make a real difference for future generations!